 Note: Today I used Trader Joe’s Vanilla Wafers in place of Nilla Wafers.
 Although still yummy, I think I like the Nilla Wafers better.
 Perhaps because that’s what I’m used to.

-The hardest part of this recipe is remembering to make the base for the pudding at least 4 hours before you want to assemble the dessert.
+The hardest part of this recipe is remembering to make the vanilla-pudding base for the dessert at least 4 hours before you want to assemble the dessert.
 I try to do it the day before so I don’t have to think too hard.

 Using an electric mixer, combine the cold water, sweetened condensed milk and vanilla pudding powder.
 Mix until creamy and homogenous, about 1 minute.
 Cover and refrigerate for 4 hours or overnight.